 Upon resumption of normal business operations, employees onboarded using remote verification will need to report to their employer within three business days with documents handy for in-person verification.
 Once the employer has the opportunity to physically examine the documents, the employer should add the note “documents physically examined,” with the date of inspection, to Section 2 or 3.

-Remote is the key word here
+Remote is the key word here for production employees

 Only employers/businesses currently operating remotely are eligible for this temporary deference.
 Employers must be ready to provide written documentation of their remote work policies.